-– A spike in Covid-19 cases in Barbados since January 2021 has meant that The 2021 Colin Hudson Memorial Great Train Hike which was due to take place on Sunday 21st February 2021 has unfortunately had to be cancelled –
+– A spike in Covid-19 cases in Barbados since January 2021 has meant that The 2021 and 2022 Colin Hudson Memorial Great Train Hike was unfortunately cancelled.
+Here’s to it being run again on: 19th February 2023-

 The Great Train Hike was conceived by Dr. Colin Hudson and the first official walk was on 1st June 2003.
 This was the only official Train Hike that Colin did as he died in February the following year.
 The Great Train Hike was renamed The Colin Hudson Great Train Hike in 2004 to mark the valuable contribution Dr. Hudson made to thousands of people in Barbados and the world.
 In 2005 the date was moved to February and is held annually on the third Sunday in February.

 The Barbados railway ran from 1883 to 1937.
 Unfortunately the railway was plagued with financial issues throughout its existence which led to its eventual demise in 1937.